Tom-Kail/tools/README.md

 # tools
-    Include some encrypt and decrypt algorithms.
+    Up to now, this package contains some encrypt, decrypt and abstract algorithms.
-    Some abstract algorithm also contained in this package.
+    In the future, I will add more useful tools.
 ## Supported encrypt and decrypt algorithms
     aes, des, 3des, base64
 ## Supported abstract algorithms